- Career & Training

 - Our Mission

-At Goodwill Industries of Arkansas, we help people with disabilities and other disadvantages reach their highest potential through training, education and employment services.
-Donate, Shop, Change a Life!" is more than just a tagline - it’s how we have been operating for over 85 years.
+Goodwill Industries of Arkansas is a is a 501c3 nonprofit organization.
+We help people with disabilities and other disadvantages reach their highest potential through training, education and employment services.
+"Donate, Shop, Change a Life!" is more than just a tagline - it’s how we have been operating for over 85 years.

 Our programs and services offer a hand up, not a hand out.
 Sometimes that hand up is resume development or job placement assistance.
 Other times, the hand up comes in the form of education or training programs.

 The number of transformed lives is more than just glowing statistics; they are actual stories of people who turned their lives around and discovered their potential.
 Get to know a few of the lives that have been touched by Goodwill.

 When you support Goodwill by donating to or shopping at stores in your neighborhood, you support our mission and make a lasting impact in your community by changing lives.

 Shop online with Goodwill Industries of ArkansasPosted by Goodwill Arkansas

 Visit bit.ly/ShopGoodwillAR and browse for bargains 24/7 from GoodwillAR across the state.
 When you bid on items for sale here, you are supporting job placement, career-readiness training and education in your community.
 Unique items are added frequently, so make sure to visit and bid often.
 Donate, Shop (online), Change a Life!